 Drush command-line interface is very useful for managing multisite deployments and upgrades.
 According to drupal.org, it lets you cope with 100 to 1000 websites, and this opportunity is widely used by university websites on Drupal.
 Multisite is a real salvation for them!

 Using the sites/sites.php file in Drupal 7 and the sites/sites.example.php file in Drupal 8 to reference sites will help you more easily migrate between web development, testing and production environments.

 Consider some Drupal modules that extra helpful.
 Thanks to the Domain Access module, you will be able to easily share configuration, users, and content between your affiliated sites.
 Menu Domain Access lets administrators decide which menu items to hide and which to show to users on selected domains.
 Apache Solr Multisite Search provides Apache Solr Search function across multiple sites.
 RobotsTxt will dynamically generate a different robots.txt for each member of your website family — and there also lots of others.

 Enjoy the multiple benefits of Drupal multisite!
-Our team is always ready to consult you and, of course, perform the smooth multisite setup.
+Our Drupal development experts are always ready to consult you and, of course, perform the smooth multisite setup.